 The things we Google can reveal a lot about how we feel.
-With searches for ‘burnout signs and symptoms’ up 50% worldwide in 2024, we analysed trends across 30 global cities to reveal where burnout sentiment is highest.
+With searches for ‘signs of burnout’ up almost 20% in 2025, we analysed trends across 30 global cities to reveal where burnout sentiment is highest.

 Most burnt-out cities globally